arnepeine/llama2-chatbot/README.md

 ## Deploying on fly.io
 1. First you should [install flyctl](https://fly.io/docs/hands-on/install-flyctl/) and login from command line
-2. `fly launch` -> this will generate a fly.toml for you automatically
+2. `fly launch` -> this will generate a fly.toml for you automatically.
+3. If using newer versions of flyctl, change [http_service] internal_port = 80
+   to
+   [http_service]
+      internal_port = 8080
+   inside of fly.toml
-3. `fly deploy --dockerfile Dockerfile` --> this will automatically package up the repo and deploy it on fly.
+5. `fly deploy --dockerfile Dockerfile` --> this will automatically package up the repo and deploy it on fly.
 If you have a free account, you can use `--ha=false` flag to only spin up one instance
-4. Go to your deployed fly app dashboard, click on `Secrets` from the left hand side nav, and click on `Use the Web CLI to manage your secrets without leaving your browser`.
+6. Go to your deployed fly app dashboard, click on `Secrets` from the left hand side nav, and click on `Use the Web CLI to manage your secrets without leaving your browser`.
 Once you are on your app's web CLI, export all secrets needed. i.e `export REPLICATE_API_TOKEN=your_replicate_token`.
 Refer to .env.example file for necessary secrets.

 ## Authors